Could your thinking possibly be wrong with your target customer? What you think you know about your target customer may be a mistake

 The easiest and most cost-effective way to improve your marketing campaign results is, narrow down your target customer.
 As it turns out, the largest, most successful companies all started with a small list of defined target customers.
 Then, expanding into new markets.
-Amazon began targeting book buyers who were comfortable shopping on-line.
+Amazon began targeting book buyers who were comfortable shopping online.
 Facebook focused on Harvard students before expanding to other universities and audiences.
-LEGO targeted children ages 3-12 back in the 1950’s before expanding their product lines to toddlers and teens.
+LEGO targeted children ages 3-12 back in the 1950’s before extending their product lines to toddlers and teens.

 Therefore, thinking strategically about your target customers is an iterative process.
 In that, you adjust and refine over the life of your business.
 In fact, the target customer that you’ve focused so heavily on for the first few years of business may be entirely different than the target that you focus on now.
 The danger in not knowing who they are means you’re not marketing to them in a way that makes you their first choice.
 To narrow down your focus, you’ll first need to define your ideal customer.
 Then, craft a positioning statement and learn how to say no to the wrong customers.

-1- Define your ideal customer
+1- Define your typical customer

 The easiest way to narrow down your focus is to identify your target customers by researching their demographics and psychographic traits.
-Demographics explain who your buyer is.
-While psycho-graphics explain why they buy.
+Demographics explain who your buyer is, while psycho-graphics explain why they buy.